Roles & Responsibilities of the Cooperating Teacher

 Throughout the engagement in the preparation of teachers, there is a need to be aware of the “art and science” of mentoring by providing a realistic, but supportive, learning experience for teacher candidates.
 Student teachers need acceptance, understanding, encouragement, support, scaffolding, and guidance in their efforts to identify their individual strengths and their areas of professional development.
 This collaborative and collegial process will provide the vital constructive feedback to engage student teachers in self-reflection that fosters professional growth.

-The PDE provides the necessary learning opportunities and initiates the dialogues that provide an accurate assessment of their teaching-efficacy.
+The CT provides the necessary learning opportunities and initiates the dialogues that provide an accurate assessment of their teaching-efficacy.

 - Provide an atmosphere within the classroom and school and between the school and college for the teacher candidate to achieve maximum progress and success.